pypyr/docs/content/docs/api/run-pipeline.md

     - Defaults to `25` if not specified.
 - `log_path`: Path-like.
 Optional.
     - If specified, append pypyr output to this file.
-    - Defaults to `None` if not specified.
+    - Defaults to `None` if not specified - which means output only goes to the console.